Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 He proved hardworking and faithful to his work, leading him to 31 years of digging and discovering before he found many treasures.
 One of these discoveries included one of the most valuable treasures ever uncovered - King Tut's tomb.

 Facts about Howard Carter: His Early Discoveries

 He went on to work for Flinders Petrie, who did not have confidence in Carter's ability as an excavator.
 Petrie was a well-respected archaeologist; therefore, his opinion would have meant quite a bit to Carter.
 Instead of being discouraged by this opinion, Carter proved him wrong.
-Carter found many important finds in El-Amama where they were digging.
-Although he continued to sketch many of the more unusual artifacts found there, Petrie began training him to be an archaeologist as well.
+Carter found many vital finds in El-Amama where they were digging.
+Although he continued to sketch many of the more unusual artifacts found there, Petrie began training him to be an archaeologist, as well.

 One man who did have confidence in him was George Edward Stanhope Molyneux Herbert, the fifth Earl of Carnarvon, also known as Lord Carnarvon.
-Although he was the principle excavator, after having an accident in a newly invented machine - the automobile, his health began to fail him.
+Although he was the principal excavator, after having an accident in a newly invented machine - the automobile, his health began to fail him.
 He knew Carter would be able to accomplish a lot more than he could due to his failing health.
 He then appointed Carter to lead the excavations.

 Archaeologist: Howard Carter

 Howard Carter and King Tut

 Carter's most famous find was one that he was uncertain truly existed.
 Fortunately for him and all of us, Lord Carnarvon supported his belief that the Valley of the Kings still held an undiscovered tomb, despite all former excavators abandoning the area because they discovered everything worth discovering.